leapmotion/os-controls/src/components/library/README.md

 of a scope guard wouldn't be absolutely required -- there should be some way to do "manual" binding/ unbinding).

+Finally, in order to maximize flexibility, each resource class should ideally be populatable from existing, created-using-raw-OpenGL-calls resources.
+For example, a 2D texture created in some other library that the user wants to control via GLTexture2 -- there should be a means to initialize a GLTexture2 using the existing texture handle and other parameters.

 #### Evaluation of existing C++ OpenGL wrapper libraries

 - OOGL    : https://github.com/Overv/OOGL